maarxx/UberMicro/README.md

 # Bugs, New Features, and Updates

+You are currently looking at a GitHub repository for managing application code.
 I work out of this GitHub repository, and so to talk about bugs, new features, or updates, you need to know a little bit about navigating a GitHub repository like this one.

 Beneath the aforementioned green button "Clone or download", it will say "Latest commit", followed by a couple random characters, followed by an amount of time.
 This stamp indicates how long ago the mod was last updated.

 So if you think you found a problem, check this stamp.
 Perhaps the mod has already been updated since you downloaded it last, and you should download a new version and update.
+See the above instructions for how to update.

 By default, you are probably looking at the "master" branch.
 You can see this at the top of the page, on the left-hand-side, a little ways down, it will say "Branch: something", probably "Branch: master", with a little down arrow.